Check out 19 best pergola plants for your garden. Many of these climbing plants for pergolas and arbors can also be grown in large containers as well.

 Roses are classic.
 They are the favorite plants of most gardeners as they produce a feeling of being special, tranquility, nostalgia, romance, and happiness.
-Climbing varieties are perfect to cover a pergola and arches.
+Climbing varieties are perfect for covering a pergola and arches.

 Surely, one of the best pergola plants.
 Clematis is a spectacular vine as it blooms abundantly, flowering usually starts from spring.
 You can grow it easily and combine with other plants, especially with climbing roses to get a more exquisite view.

-Passion flower is a beautiful fast growing, hardy perennial in tropics.
-The heady fragrance, colorful flowers, and edible fruits make it one of most desirable climbing plant you can have in your garden.
+Passionflower is a beautiful fast growing, hardy perennial in tropics.
+The heady fragrance, colorful flowers, and edible fruits make it one of the most desirable climbing plant you can have in your garden.
 You can also grow it on your balcony, rooftop or patio garden.
 Growing passion flower is easy if you live in the subtropical or tropical climate (USDA Zone 8-11).
-If you live in the temperate region then look for its cold hardy cultivars.
-In very cool climate you can grow it as annual.
+If you live in the temperate region, then look for its cold hardy cultivars.
+In a very cool climate, you can grow it as annual.

 Surely, jasmine is the most intense flower.
 Its fragrance can be smelt from far-far away.
 So if you love fragrant plants, grow it.
 In warm and humid climates jasmine blooms year round.
 In cooler zones, grow it as annual.

-Truly one of the best climbing plants for pergolas, grape vine will not only give shade and a warm sitting place but juicy grapefruits too.
+Truly one of the best climbing plants for pergolas, the grapevine will not only give shade and a warm sitting place but juicy grapefruits too.
 You can grow this in a variety of climates.
-Grapevine varieties are native to Mediterranean, Central Asia, America and South West Asia, thus cultivars available diversely.
-Here’s an interesting article on training grapevine on arbor, which you can read.
+Grapevine varieties are native to Mediterranean, Central Asia, America, and South West Asia, thus cultivars available diversely.
+Here’s an interesting article on training grapevine on the arbor, which you can read.

 Lavender blue color of wisteria flowers and the sweet fragrance is fascinating.
-However, wisteria is an aggressive grower but it takes the time to establish.
+However, wisteria is an aggressive grower, but it takes time to establish.
 You can grow wisteria in temperate and subtropical regions (USDA Zones 4-9).
-If you have a large sturdy pergola grow wisteria on it, you’ll need to prune regularly to control its growth.
+If you have a large, sturdy pergola grow wisteria on it, you’ll need to prune regularly to control its growth.

 Due to its showy trumpet-shaped flowers, it is called trumpet vine.
 Each of trumpet vine flowers can appear in different colors (orange, yellow or red).
 The flowers attract pollinators: bees, and hummingbirds.
 This plant looks great on the arches, pergolas, and trellises.
 It grows best in full sun to part sun.

 Another beautiful climber, related to trumpet vine.
 Its delicate bell-shaped flowers look great on pergolas.
 It is a fairly vigorous plant and tolerates mild to moderate frost, grows best in USDA Zones (6-9).
-You can also try growing it in tropics (Zone 10) in shade from afternoon sun.
+You can also try growing it in tropics (Zone 10) in the shade from the afternoon sun.

 A vine that greets the morning sun with its pretty blooms.
-Morning glory vine is fairly easy to grow and it perks up quickly.
-A good plant to cover up a pergola that is in a sunny position.
+Morning glory vine is relatively easy to grow, and it perks up quickly.
+An excellent plant to cover up a pergola that is in a sunny position.

 A kiwi vine takes a lot of space to grow that is why it is one of the best pergola plants in our list.
-In order to get fruits from the kiwi plant, you’ll need to have both male and female plants for pollination.
+To get fruits from the kiwi plant, you’ll need to have both male and female plants for pollination.

 Don’t grow bush type varieties if you are growing it over the pergola.
-Plant sweet peas in the sun and in a well-drained soil.
+Plant sweet peas in the sun and well-drained soil.
 Grow sweet peas in warm zones in fall and winter.
-In temperates plant this fragrant vine in spring or summer.
+In temperate plant this fragrant vine in spring or summer.

 If you’re searching for a climber for shade, bleeding heart is one.
-Its beautiful heart shaped flowers looks exotic.
+Its beautiful heart-shaped flowers look exotic.
 This plant requires moist soil and a location that receives partial sun.
 Bleeding heart is suitable for cold temperate climates and can be grown in USDA Zones 3-9.

 Butterfly pea flowers are the best food source for butterflies.
-It is a legume and both flowers and seed pods are edible.
-The most attractive thing about butterfly pea vine is its shiny deep blue flowers.
+It is a legume, and both flowers and seed pods are edible.
+The most attractive thing about butterfly pea vine is its bright deep blue flowers.
 Butterfly pea is a tropical vine and grows best in USDA Zones 10 and 11.
 In a cold temperate zone, grow this perennial as annual.